Vision Mentorship and Grant Program

 Our program offers mentor support for new vision educators throughout Washington State, including those in their first 3 years, and those new to the state.
 Our services are not limited to those who have received state grants.
 We offer mentorship in the following areas:

-• Teachers of Blind and Low Vision Learners (AKA “TSVI”), ages birth-21
+• Teachers of Blind and Low Vision Learners (AKA “TSVI/TVI”), ages birth-21

 • Orientation and Mobility Specialists (O&M), ages birth-21